School Support for Teachers & Staff

 Some children are still learning what foods are safe or unsafe; it is important to know any changes to each child’s allergen list.
 Be aware of this in regards to not only snacks and meals, but also things like sensory materials, art supplies and items brought to classroom parties.
 In addition, some children are sensitive to contact with food residue on classroom materials-- a consistent and regular handwashing regimen is essential.

 It is important to know when a child is trialing a new food– changes in mood, behavior and overall health may be observed.

-A communication log, like the one mentioned above, can help parents and teachers to share information about these observations
+A communication log can help parents and teachers to share information about these observations

 Special Resources, Just for FPIES